-A visit to Wat Ounalom allows insight into the spiritual teachings, philosophies and history of Buddhism in Cambodia.
+A visit to Wat Ounalom in Phnom Penh allows insight into the spiritual teachings, philosophies and history of Buddhism in Cambodia.
 Perhaps the most prominent and oldest of five pagodas in the country, Wat Ounalom is the centre of Cambodian Buddhism and serves as the abode of the Patriarch of the Mahanikai School of Buddhism.

 Nevertheless, Buddha’s eyebrow miraculously survived and is still the focal point of the Wat.
 Later, Wat Ounalom provisionally housed the Buddhist Institute, prior to its shifting to a much larger area on the Sihanouk Boulevard in 1999.

-Another highlight of Wat Ounalom is the image of Samdech Huot Tat - the fourth Buddhist patriarch who was executed during the Pol Pot era.
+Another highlight of Wat Ounalom is the image of Samdech Huot Tat - the 4th Buddhist patriarch who was executed during the Pol Pot era.
 It is placed at the main temple’s northeast corner.
 Further, the monastery of the Supreme Patriarch is seen to the north of the main temple.
 Above all, the serene, natural surroundings of this Wat are as endearing as its collections and features.

 You can find Wat Ounalom on the Tonle Sap riverfront.
 It is also close to the Royal Palace in Phnom Penh.
 Entry to the temple is free.